prisma/specs/process/labels.md

 - `bug/1-repro-available`: A reproduction exists and needs to be confirmed.
 - `bug/2-confirmed`: We have confirmed that this is a bug.

-## Special case: `prisma/specs`
+## Special cases

+### `prisma/specs`

 The `specs` repository has a different set of labels.
-It is currently still to much in a state of flux to be properly documented.
+As this is currently still changing often, it doesn't make too much sense to document here.

+### `prisma/studio`

+The `studio` repository has an additional set of labels.
+As this is currently still changing often, it doesn't make too much sense to document here.

+## Tooling

+We use an Open Source tool called `label-sync` in our [`prisma-label-sync` repository](https://github.com/prisma/prisma-label-sync) to define these labels via code and apply the configuration to the GitHub repositories.